 Read and think about the sketch model review feedback that you received by email

 from instructors.
-All instructors assigned to give you feedback will have done so by noon on Tuesday.
+All instructors assigned to give you feedback will have done so Monday evening.

 For the complete team: